Last updated on 18 June 2026

 Every council must have a Local Plan to set out how the area will develop in the years ahead.
-Kingston’s has been repeatedly delayed, but the council says work is now underway on a new plan that will outline what the borough will look like over the next 20 years.
+Kingston’s has been repeatedly delayed.
+In February 2026 the council said work was underway on a new plan that will outline what the borough will look like over the next 20 years.

 According to the council, the new Local Plan will set the vision and policies for future development — deciding what goes where, from homes and workplaces to schools, medical centres and parks, while also protecting and enhancing the borough’s heritage and natural environment.